grafbase/grafbase/examples/react-vite/README.md

 [Join our Community](https://grafbase.com/community)

-This example uses the [React](https://reactjs.org/docs/getting-started.html) library, with `create-react-app`.
+This example uses the [React](https://reactjs.org/docs/getting-started.html) library with [Vite](https://vitejs.dev/) and [Typescript](https://www.typescriptlang.org/).
 In production environments, you should switch to a supported [auth provider](https://grafbase.com/docs/auth/providers) using the `Authorization` header with requests to secure your data.

 ## Getting Started

-1. Run `npx degit grafbase/grafbase/examples/react grafbase-with-react` to clone this example
+1. Run `npx degit grafbase/grafbase/examples/react grafbase-with-react-vite` to clone this example
-2. Change directory into the new folder `cd grafbase-with-react`
+2. Change directory into the new folder `cd grafbase-with-react-vite`
 3. Run `cp .env.example .env`
 4. Open `.env` in your code editor and provide your Grafbase API endpoint and API key.
 Example should be fine for `npx grafbase dev`!
 5. Run `npm install`, or `yarn install` to install dependencies